fiftysevendegreesofrad/sdna_open/docs/sphinx/source/network_preparation.rst

     * *Link-Unlink (data) rule*.
 Intersecting links are assumed to join unless they are specifically marked otherwise.
 This is done by having a brunel data field attached to each line.
 This is an easy format to draw by hand.
     * *Link-Endpoint Grade Separation rule*.
 Intersections are not allowed in the data at all; ALL lines where they touch MUST have coincident endpoints.
 Where links don’t join at their endpoints this is shown by providing elevation or grade separation data – two data fields attached to each line, one for the line start and the other for its end.
 (OS ITN does this).
     * *Link-Node rule*.
 Intersections are not allowed in the data at all; ALL lines where they touch MUST have coincident endpoints.
 Where links don’t join at their endpoints this is shown by providing elevation or grade separation data – endpoints are assumed not to join unless their elevation and grade separation match.
 This data is provided in a separate layer of points, cross-referenced to the lines whose elevations they represent (OS Meridian does this).
+    * *Shared point rule* Lines do not intersect unless they share a point in the list of points representing the line in the data.
+This could be an endpoint, or any corner in the line itself, or even added without a corner to create an intersection.
+OpenStreetMap uses this rule, though refers to all points within the lines as 'nodes'; in this document I reserve use of 'nodes' for places where links are connected.

     Note one advantage of the latter two formats is that intersecting lines are not allowed at all; therefore any detected by software are guaranteed to be data errors.
 Catching errors in data is an important function we discuss later.